How will Real Madrid line up in 2019-20? | Goal.com

 Madrid have been well off the pace in La Liga in the last two seasons, finishing third in both behind champions Barcelona and runners-up Atletico Madrid.
 They have accumulated a mammoth 36 points less than Barca during that time.

-With their Champions League crown stripped too last term, Madrid have plenty to prove as storm clouds circle the Santiago Bernabeu.
+With their Champions League crown stripped last term as well, Madrid have plenty to prove as storm clouds circle the Santiago Bernabeu.

 Goalkeepers